 Vision that is lost to diabetic retinopathy is sometimes irreversible.
 If you are diabetic, the best way to preserve your vision is to control your blood-sugar levels, which reduces the chance of retinopathy and slows down its rate of advancement.

 Schedule an appointment today with Eye Consultants of Pennsylvania to discuss diabetic retinopathy treatment options in Schuylkill County.
-We have four convenient locations in Pottsville, Wyomissing, Pottstown and Blandon.
+We have five convenient locations in Pottsville, Wyomissing, Pottstown, Lebanon and Blandon.